andydandy74/ClockworkForDynamo/README.md

 #Updates
 Since Dynamo's package manager currently does not (yet) have an update notification infrastructure in place, you may want to follow me on [twitter](https://twitter.com/a_dieckmann) for update notifications.

+# Known Issues
+On this repository you can finc a [list of all known issues and planned enhancements](https://github.com/CAAD-RWTH/ClockworkForDynamo/issues).
+Should you find that one of the nodes in this package does not work (or could work better with improved functionality), please let me know by creating a new issue in that section.
+Also, if you happen to come across a built-in node that does exactly the same as one of the Clockwork nodes, please let me know so I can remove that particular node from the package - I am not trying to duplicate existing functionality.

 #Material on this repository#